Zarina

-An Indian-born printmaker and papermaker focused on isses of place, memory,and personal history, Zarina studied woodblock printing in Bangkok and Tokyo, and intaglio at Atelier-17 in Paris.
-She came to WSW to produce Ten Woodcuts, a portfolio of woodcut prints, and The House With Four Walls, a portfolio of etchings.
-A prominent figure in New York’s feminist circles in the 1970’s, Zarina has exhibited her work extensively and is collected internationally.
+Zarina was an Indian-born printmaker and papermaker focused on place, memory, and personal history who studied woodblock printing in Bangkok and Tokyo and intaglio at Atelier-17 in Paris.
+In 1991, she came to WSW to produce both Ten Woodcuts, a portfolio of woodcut prints, and The House With Four Walls, a portfolio of etchings.
+Zarina was a prominent figure in New York’s feminist circles in the 1970s.
+She has exhibited her work extensively and is collected internationally.
 Her first retrospective, Zarina: Paper Like Skin, was organized by the Hammer Museum in 2012 and traveled to the Guggenheim Museum and the Art Institute of Chicago.
-She lives and works in New York City.
+Zarina passed away in April 2020 in London.

 Artist's Book Collection